-- 2.1.1 Each ISA chapter or associate organization may send only one male and one female climber to represent the chapter or associate organization at the international competition.
-There are two exceptions to this rule: - a.
+2.1.1 Each ISA chapter, ISA associate organization, and ISA regional event, may send only one male and one female climber to represent the chapter or associate organization at the international competition.
+There are two exceptions to this rule: (2013)

+a.
 The previous year's world champions are invited back to defend the title.
-The chapters with the current world champions are allowed to send additional climbers to compete as the chapter's representative(s). - b.
+The chapters with the current world champions are allowed to send additional climbers to compete as the chapter's representative(s).

+b.
 The ISA president at his or her discretion may invite additional qualified climbers to compete at the international competition.
-Climbers must be the champion or runner-up of a local or regional ISA-sanctioned climbing championship. - 2.1.2 To be eligible to send a competitor to the ITCC, the regional event (ETCC, NATCC or APTCC) ISA chapter or ISA associate organization shall hold a competition consisting of a set of 5 preliminary events as set out in the ITCC rules book to determine finalists who compete in a Masters' Challenge event.
-The competition champion is the winner of the Masters' Challenge.
-In the event that there are only one or two competitors in a division (male or female) at a regional, chapter or associate organization level, the potential climber representative shall be deemed to be eligible to compete at ITCC if the criteria outlined in Appendix 4 are met.
-(2011)(2012) - 2.1.3 Contestants must be members of ISA prior to the start of the competition.
+Climbers must be the champion or runner-up of a local or regional ISA-sanctioned climbing championship.
+(2013)

+- 2.1.2 To be eligible to send a competitor to the ITCC or a Regional Event (ETCC, NATCC or APTCC), an ISA chapter or ISA associate organization shall: - a.
+Hold a competition consisting of a set of 5 preliminary events, as outlined in the ITCC rules book, to determine finalists who compete in a Masters' Challenge event.
+The competition champion is the winner of the Masters' Challenge. - b.
+Adhere to all competition rules as outlined in the ITCC rule book as well as all other competition and equipment notifications and requirements.
+(2013) - 2.1.3 In the event a TCC is impacted by influences outside the control of the organizers, such as inclement severe weather or other circumstances that do not allow for a safe and/ or practical way to complete the planned for Masters' Challenge, the Chapter or

+Associate Organization should declare a winner using the results of the preliminary events.
+The winner is the contestant with the highest combined total points from the preliminary events.
+(2013)

+- 2.1.4 In the event that there are only one or two competitors in a division (male or female) at a regional, chapter, or associate organization level, the potential climber representative shall be deemed to be eligible to compete at ITCC if the criteria outlined in Appendix 4 are met.
+(2012) - 2.1.5 Contestants must be members of ISA prior to the start of the competition.
 Contestants must be 16 years of age prior to the start of the competition.
-Contestants between the ages of 16-18 must have legal guardian consent and have demonstrated the appropriate skills to compete safely.
+Contestants ages 16-18 must have legal guardian consent and have demonstrated the appropriate skills to compete safely.